yeekeiji/prepmd/README.md

 **Usage:**

+`python dev.py <file_name_here>`

+Allows the use of multiple file inputs to each be processed individually

  1. input is a kramdown file (.md)
  2. mark off section for preprocessing betwen an html comment with '[**', '**]' used in between.
 Ex. <!-- [** ........**]-->
  3. Make sure Markdown.pl is in the same dir as both your .md file and prepmd